2128506/pps-gen-gpio/README.md

 In kernel 5.10 there is no support for using a GPIO pin as a PPS generator, only a GPIO PPS client is available.
 This driver is derived from GPIO driver by
 Juan Solano which is derived from the current parallel port PPS generator and provides a PPS signal through a GPIO pin specified in the device tree.
 The PPS signal is synchronized to the tv_sec increment of the wall clock.

-This version of the driver generates long pulses (500ms) and provides activatin/deactivation via sysfs.
+This version of the driver generates long pulses (200ms by default, configurable) and provides activatin/deactivation via sysfs.
+Raising or falling edge synchronization mode can be selected.

 Tested on Radxa CM3 IO Board.